Skin Care Tips

 Avoid Douching

-Women often think they are supposed to thoroughly clean their vagina - douching.
-However, most healthcare providers do not recommend cleaning inside the vagina with water or soap, because it will wash out the ‘good’ bacteria which is essential for your vaginal health.
-For those who didn’t know… the vagina cleans itself… I know amazing.
-So, we only need to clean the vulva (outer part) with warm water.
+Women often think they are supposed to clean their vagina thoroughly by douching.
+However, most healthcare providers do not recommend cleaning inside the vagina neither with water or soap.
+Douching only causes to wash out the ‘good’ bacteria, which is essential for your vaginal health.
+Although there exist tons of intimate cleansing products, for those who didn’t know… the vagina cleans itself.
+I know, amazing, right?
+We only need to clean the vulva (outer part) with warm water.

 Wear Breathable, Cotton Underwear

-Wearing this type of underwear provides airflow.
-Synthetic fabrics trap sweat and moisture, which allows bacteria and yeast to grow, which increases the risk of infection and UTIs.
+Wearing cotton underwear provides airflow, unlike, synthetic fabrics which trap sweat and moisture.
+This allows bacteria and yeast to grow, and increases the risk of infection and UTIs.
 Also, it is recommended to change promptly after swimming or sweating to keep the area dry.

 Eat Probiotic Foods or Take Over-the-Counter Supplements